“Freestyle dance” or “improvisation” is the process of spontaneously creating movement.

 Don’t fret!
 Freestyling is a skill that can be cultivated through diligence and practice.

-We want to make sure you start off on the right track, so here’s a list of 5 tips you can utilize today to improve your freestyle dance ability.
+Here’s a list of 5 tips you can utilize today to improve your freestyle dance ability.

 Freestyling Tip #1: Just Move!